Parser

 Both fields can be inferred from a file path:

 Section titled “The Tree”parse returns a Tree containing the full AST, diagnostics, and source metadata.
-The allocator passed to parse is used as the backing allocator for the tree’s internal arena.
-All memory is owned by this arena, and tree.deinit() frees everything at once.
+The allocator passed to parse is used as the backing allocator for the tree’s internal arena, so tree.deinit() frees everything at once.

 var tree = try parser.parse(allocator, source, .{});defer tree.deinit();